 Create fun moments.
 The whole class can benefit from a quick break to do a fun activity, like having popcorn and watching a short video.

 Give rewards.
 For school-avoidant students and those who are having trouble engaging (especially in a virtual setting), offer small acknowledgements for showing up and for small ways that they participate in class.

 Mindfulness & breathing exercises.
 These simple practices can make a big difference in students’ ability to regulate their emotions, especially when performed regularly.
 These take only a few seconds to a minute to complete.
 These can be in the form of a “Do Now” or an “Exit Ticket.”

 Focus on helping others.
 It’s amazing how much emotional benefit we all get from helping someone else.
 Have students write letters to soldiers overseas or put together a care package for a family in need.

 Allow time to talk (and encourage them to ask for help).
 Check in often with students who show signs of struggling with anxiety or depression.
-If they don’t seem to feel comfortable opening up to you, let them know about other people they can turn to for help, such as your school social worker or mental health clinician.
+If they don’t seem to feel comfortable opening up to you, let them know about other people they can turn to for help, such as your school social worker or counselor.